-11/26/24, 2:57 AM verbal/ lelephone O rger Authentication and Time Frames (2010 update) electronic transmission- (i) It must be given only to a licensed nurse, nurse practitioner (where appropriate), pharmacist, or physician; and (ii) The individual receiving the order must record and sign it immediately and have the prescribing person sign it in accordance with State and Federal regulations.
-End-stage renal disease treatment centers Regulations do not contain specific language relating to physician order authentication and time frames.
+12/5/24, 5:58 PIVI verbal/ lelephone Orde r Authentication and Time Frames (2012 update) followed by a written order, signed by the prescribing physician. authorized by the medical staff and the governing body, consistent with state law.
+20. Before taking action on a verbal order or verbal report of a critical test result, staff uses a record and "read back" process to verify the information.
+Hospice services 42 CFR 418.106 (b) (2) If the drug order is verbal or given by or through electronic transmission- (i) It must be given only to a licensed nurse, nurse practitioner (where appropriate), pharmacist, or physician; and (ii) The individual receiving the order must record and sign it immediately and have the prescribing person sign it in accordance with State and Federal regulations.
+See standards for Hospitals (AMH) RC.
+02.03.07 End-stage renal disease treatment centers Regulations do not contain specific language relating to physician order authentication and time frames.